novasearch/wiki.novasearch.org/wiki/lab_setup.md

 1. ```$ conda activate myenv```
 2. ```$ python -m ipykernel install --user --name myenv --display-name "Python (myenv)" ```

+On the command above, you should change the name and display name to the name of your environment.

 This creates a new IPython kernel for your env and stores a kernel spec file in:

     ~/.local/share/jupyter/kernels/myenv/kernel.json

-**Step 2: Check python version from inside JupyterHub**
+**Step 2: Check python version from inside Jupyter/JupyterHub**

- Check version runing on Jupyter notebook
+ Check which version is running on Jupyter notebook

     from platform import python_version
     print(python_version())